Jump to:

 Administrative controls

-Administrative controls involve minimising exposure to a risk through the use of procedures or instruction.
+Administrative controls involve minimising exposure through the use of procedures or instruction.

-• hazards of lead, including sources of exposure, routes of entry into the body and possible health effects
+• the hazards of lead, including sources of exposure, routes of entry into the body and possible harm to health

-• importance of personal hygiene and decontamination procedures
+• the importance of personal hygiene and decontamination procedures

-• purpose and significance of workplace lead dust monitoring and health monitoring and results
+• the purpose and significance of workplace lead dust monitoring and sharing of the results

 • purpose and benefits of work scheduling and job reassignments (to reduce the amount of time a worker is exposed to lead).